Hang gliding 1976 part 2

 This page follows Hang gliding 1976 part 1.

-The images on this page are my artistic derivations of contemporary photos.
+Most of the images on this page are my artistic derivations of contemporary photos.
+Some are largely unedited photos by Hugh Morton.
 See Copyright of early hang gliding photos.

 See also Semi cylindrical Rogallo in Rogallo wing definitions and diagrams.